Default Bayesian Model Selection of Constrained Multivariate Normal Linear Models: Introduction

-The Bayes factor that is considered here builds upon the work of \cite{OHagan:1995,OHagan:1997} who proposed the fractional Bayes factor for default Bayesian model selection and hypothesis testing in the case of weak prior information.
+The proposed Bayes factor builds on the fractional Bayes factor \cite{OHagan:1995,OHagan:1997,Conigliani:2000}.
 In the fractional Bayes factor default prior specification is implicitly tackled by splitting the data in a fraction, $b$, that is used for specifying a default (fractional) prior while the remaining fraction, $1-b$, is used for marginal likelihood computation \citep{Gilks:1995}.
 By setting $b$ to be minimal, maximal information from the data is used for model selection \citep{Berger:1995}.